Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,412.34,415.66.md

 ### Transcript

 > Not a question. &quot;You guys fixed the M.A.M. hard drive crash yet?
 Winky face.&quot; Yes.
+SatisfactoryCN writes &quot;Are there plans to add more than seven tiers?
+Or will the tiers shuffle around more or is the team happy with how they are laid out right now?&quot;